PopGenClustering/Clumppling/README.md

 ### 1. Open a **command line interpreter** (i.e., a shell)
    * Linux and macOS users can use the built-in Terminal.
    * For Windows users, you need to get a terminal.
+For example:
+     - After you follow Step 3 to install Conda, you can use the built-in Anaconda Prompt available from the Anaconda Navigator.
-For example, you can get Git Bash by downloading and running the executable Git installer from https://git-scm.com/download/win.
-You may also use the built-in (for Windows 10) [Windows PowerShell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
+     - Or, you can use Git Bash after you install Git by downloading and running the executable Git installer from https://git-scm.com/download/win.
+     - You may also use the built-in (for Windows 10) [Windows PowerShell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).

 ### 2. Install **Python** (Version 3.8 and above recommended)
    You can download the Python installer from https://www.python.org/downloads/.
-   * For Windows users, go to https://www.python.org/downloads/windows/ to download the installer corresponding to your operating system and run the executable installer (check the box 'Add Python to environment variables' during the installation).
+   * For **Windows** users, go to https://www.python.org/downloads/windows/ to download the installer corresponding to your operating system, e.g., Windows installer (64-bit).
+Run the executable installer and check the box 'Add Python to environment variables' during the installation.
-   * For macOS users, go to https://www.python.org/downloads/macos/ to download the macOS 64-bit universal2 installer and double-click on the *python-<version>-macosx.pkg* file to start the Python installer.
+   * For **macOS** users, go to https://www.python.org/downloads/macos/ to download the macOS 64-bit universal2 installer and double-click on the *python-<version>-macosx.pkg* file to start the Python installer.
-   * For Linux users, if Python is not pre-installed, you can install it via command lines (``sudo yum install -y python3`` for CentOS and Red Hat Linux and ``sudo apt-get install python3`` for all other Linux systems).
+   * For **Linux** users, if Python is not pre-installed, you can install it via command lines (``sudo yum install -y python3`` for CentOS and Red Hat Linux and ``sudo apt-get install python3`` for all other Linux systems).

    You can verify the installation by running
    ````